Code-Institute-Submissions/Gwen-Bradbury-MS1/WIREFRAMES.md

 ### Mock Up's -

 My mentor advised 2 Images per row in the gallery and gallery section index.html.
+She also advised removing the search bar as it was out of my skillset to implement and wouldn't be graded on this assignment.

 ![Mock Up picture](./wireframes/MS1.jpeg)